Nudi (software)

-Nudi is a computer program to type in Kannada script.
+Nudi is a computer program used for typing in the Kannada script.

-The Karnataka government had funded the development of Nudi vide G.O ITD 234 A da vi 2001 Bangalore, dated 27.12.2001.
+The Karnataka government funded the development of Nudi vide G.O.
+ITD 234 A da vi 2001, Bangalore, dated 27 December 2001.
 It was published by Kannada Ganaka Parishat, a non-profit organization.
-Up to version 5.0, it was developed based on the Monolingual font-encoding standard prescribed by the Government of Karnataka.
-From Nudi 6.0, it has been based on Unicode.
+Up to version 5.0, it was developed based on the monolingual font-encoding standard prescribed by the Government of Karnataka.
+From Nudi 6.0 onwards, it has been based on Unicode.
 Nudi 6.1 was developed using AutoHotKey scripting.

 Nudi supports most Windows-based desktop applications.
+In 2026, Nudi was expanded to mobile and web platforms with the release of applications for Android and iOS devices, along with a web-based version known as Nudi Web.